opf/openproject/docs/user-guide/nextcloud-integration/README.md

 ![Open files details in Nextcloud](Nextcloud_open_file_details.png)

-In the **Details** side panel, click on the the **OpenProject** tab.
+In the **Details** side panel, click on the **OpenProject** tab.
 This tab lets you link work packages in OpenProject to the current file, and will list all linked work packages.
 When nothing is yet linked, the list will be empty.

 ![Nextcloud no file relation defined](NC_0_00-FileNoRelation.png)